DrawboardLtd/Win2D/README.md

 Locally built versions of Win2D are marked as prerelease, so you must change the 'Stable Only' setting to 'Include Prerelease' when adding them to your project.

+## Building Win2D UWP from source

+UWP has some additional steps to ensure it can build.
+The build command relies on `winrt.projection` files in the `bin/anycpu` folder but does not build them.
+We can use the Visual Studio solution to ensure the projection files exist before running the build:

+Firstly:

+- follow the above instructions to clone the Win2D source repo
+- checkout the uwp/main branch

+##### Prepare bin/anycpu

+- delete the obj/bin folders in the root of the cloned repo from the file system  (start from a clean slate)
+- open the Win2d.uap solution in Visual Studio
+- choose a platform configuration for your device (e.g. x64)
+- build Visual Studio in both Debug and Release modes
+  - this will ensure the winrt.projection files are correctly built in bin/anycpu

+The `winrt.projection` debug and release folders should now exist in `bin/anycpu` for the build command to pick up.

+##### Build NuGet Packages

+- follow the above instructions to build from the command using the Developer Comment Prompt

 ## Legacy support for Windows 8.1
 Win2D 1.21.0 was the last release to support the Windows 8.1 and Windows Phone 8.1